Yunchia-Hsu/minishell/README.md

 # minishell

-Minishell is my first group project at Hive to build a simple bash-like shell. (with allihive)
+Minishell is my first group project at Hive to build a simple bash-like shell. (with @allihive)